Vik-C204/10Club-Lottery-FrontEnd/README.md

-# 10Club Lottery - Front End
+# ChainClique Lottery - Front End

-UI of the 10Club Lottery DApp, built to interact with [10Club Lottery Smart Contract](https://goerli.etherscan.io/address/0x5cfC465bcC4f50A71E96b648F27D0A2c404D7c01#code), providing quick and intuitive way for users to participate in the decentralized lottery.
+UI of the ChainClique Lottery DApp, built to interact with [ChainClique Lottery Smart Contract](https://github.com/Vik-C204/ChainClique-Lottery-BackEnd-Smart-Contract), providing quick and intuitive way for users to participate in the decentralized lottery.
 Built for both large and small viewports.